 I produced the study to Alistair who had me take it to Alan Snudden, Managing Director of Monarch airlines.
 Then came the great day when I had to present it to the great and good of the UK airline industry including Sir Colin Marshall of British Airways and Michael Bishop of British Midland Airways.
 The presentation took place in CAA House.
 At the end of my delivery the spokesmen from National Air Traffic Services (NATS) were disparaging.
 They intimated that the proposal would need to work with “the precision of a sewing machine and air traffic control is not like that!”
 Now my experience with NATS, before and after that day had, with few exceptions been professional and rewarding.
 Whereas they might have been reluctant to accede to any initial request, meetings had almost always resulted in progress towards the goal.
 Air traffic controllers and their managers are highly professional and disciplined and seem to have an inbuilt desire to be helpful and positive.
-But in this case, it had become very evident that political pressure had been applied to NATS and they had been briefed to kill this proposal.
+But in this case, it had become very evident that political pressure had been applied to NATS and they had been briefed to kill the proposal.
 Interestingly, in 2017, almost 30 years later we had the results of the Davies Commission Report to identify new runway capacity for London.
 One of the proposals was – guess what?
 A second parallel runway for Gatwick airport.
 Just like Airlink, Politics rules supreme!

 Gatwick Airport Consultative Committee (GATCON)